Mohamed-Fathy-K/Micromouse-Robot-Using-Arduino/README.md

 - Chassis, wheels, and other mechanical components

 ## Simulation
-The robot's behavior and navigation algorithms were tested in simulation environments using software such as [Robotics Simulator](https://www.roboticsimulator.com/).
+The robot's behavior and navigation algorithms were tested in simulation environments using software .
 Below are some screenshots from the simulation:

 ![Simulation Photo](assets/4.png)